History of Berliner FC Dynamo (1989–2004): Insolvency (2001–2002)

 At the beginning of 2000, BFC Dynamo gained Lipro AG as a promising main sponsor.
 Millions of Deutsche Mark would now be available.
-At the same time, the club's liabilities had started to become significant and club president Wanski granted the club a loan of 500,000 Deutsche Mark.
-Sports director Hans Reker now started to sign new players, and the club made an effort to reach the third tier Regionalliga.
+At the same time, the club's liabilities had started to become significant.
+The club had outstanding debts of approximately 350,000 Deutsche Mark and the tax authority unexpectedly demanded an additional payment of the same amount.
+Club President Wanski eventually granted the club a loan of 500,000 Deutsche Mark.
+Sporting director Hans Reker now started to sign new players, and the club made an effort to reach the third tier Regionalliga.
 However, the millions from Lipro AG later turned out to be loans.
-Wanski repeatedly spoke out against the old presidium during the financial crisis and accused former sports director Reker of mismanagement.
+Wanski repeatedly spoke out against the old presidium during the financial crisis and accused former sporting director Reker of mismanagement.
 Wanski estimated that the club's debts were 380,000 Deutsche Mark when he resigned in June 2000.
 The debts were then estimated at more than 6 million Deutsche Mark one season later.
-About 3 million Euros in debt had allegedly accumulated under sports director Reker, according to German newspaper Die Tageszeitung.
+About 3 million Euros in debt had allegedly accumulated under sporting director Reker, according to German newspaper Die Tageszeitung.
 Wanski accused the old presidium of doing too little to prevent bankruptcy during the financial crisis and speculated that the old presidium might have preferred that the club was dissolved.
 The books would then be closed for good.
 Wanski wanted to take legal action against Reker and the CEO of Lipro AG Dieter Küchler.